navcoin/navcoin-org/content/for-developers/index.md

     {{< feature
         titleText="Easy to get started"
         imgSrc="/images/for-developers/dev-easy.svg"
-        text="All the resources to get involved are at your fingertips and there’s lots of ways to get involved."
+        text="All the resources to get involved are at your fingertips and there are lots of ways to get involved."
     >}}
     {{< feature
         titleText="Programmable money"